lilaspourpre/acl-2020/_pages/home.md

 <h2>News</h2>

+**Nov 13, 2019**.
+A new blog post on [conflict of interest and reviewer matching](/blog/conflict-of-interest/) by Amanda Stent and Graham Neubig.

 **Nov 5, 2019**.
 The [blog post on arXiv and double submissions](/blog/arxiv-papers-double-submissions/) by PC chairs has been updated with answers to some more FAQs.
 {: .notice--info}